 Fruits and vegetables are also known to contain water, which is important to appropriately include in your diet for a significant number of health benefits, one of which is better skin elasticity.

-2 – Nuts, Beans and Legumes
+2. Nuts, Beans, and Legumes

-The benefit of eating nuts such as almonds and walnuts is that they also contain vitamin E which can decrease sagging and wrinkling of your skin.
+The benefit of eating nuts such as almonds and walnuts is that they also contain vitamin E which can decrease the sagging and wrinkling of your skin.
 Nuts also provide biotin, a type of B vitamin that aids in the production of your skin cells.

-3 – Fatty Fish
+3. Fatty Fish

 It is important that you eat foods such as these since your body can not produce these fats on its own.
-Essential fatty acids, such as omega-3, help to provide structure to the cell membranes, which contributes to maintaining flexibility of your skin.
+Essential fatty acids, such as omega-3, help to provide structure to the cell membranes, which contributes to maintaining the flexibility of your skin.

-However, when you do not keep properly hydrated, you risk losing elasticity of your skin.
+However, when you do not keep properly hydrated, you risk losing the elasticity of your skin.
 According to East Carolina University, males ages 19 to 50 should consume a minimum of 13 8-ounce cups of water daily.
 For females in the same age group, the minimum is 9 cups of water.

 Healthy Looking Skin

-1 – Whole Wheat
+1. Whole Wheat

 Simple carbohydrates such as white bread and white pasta cause a spike in your insulin, which is not good for your skin.

-2 – Green Tea
+2. Green Tea

-Because they are a great source of healthy fats, vitamins A and C, and fiber, avocados serve as a great healthy food to prevent delicate skin.
+Because they are a great source of healthy fats, vitamins A and C, and fiber, avocados serve as great healthy food to prevent delicate skin.

 Worst Foods for Your Skin

-1 – Rice Cakes
+1. Rice Cakes

 Contrary to what some may think, these bite-sized snacks are not good for you.
 Because they are made up of simple carbs, the body converts them to sugar which causes spikes in insulin just as other white carbohydrates like white bread and white pasta do.

 When candy is regularly consumed, it can lead to several health issues including pimples.
-Sugar also degrades collagen and elastin, the proteins that keep skin soft, supple, and promote elasticity.
+Sugar also degrades collagen and elastin, the proteins that keep skin soft, and supple, and promote elasticity.

-3 – Supposedly “Healthy” Cereals
+3. Supposedly “Healthy” Cereals

 With all of the foods that say “Healthy” on them that are out there, it can be difficult to distinguish which ones are right for you.
 In the case of most cereals that say they are healthy, they are in fact not.
-They are typically loaded with high levels of sugar which cause spikes in glucose.
+They are typically loaded with high levels of sugar which causes spikes in glucose.

 Because they are loaded with refined carbohydrates, chips increase inflammation that triggers DNA-and collagen-damaging oxidation stress.
-This will cause an increase in fine wrinkles, aged appearance, and other health related issues.
+This will cause an increase in fine wrinkles, aged appearance, and other health-related issues.

-5 – Sugary Fruit Drinks and Smoothies
+5. Sugary Fruit Drinks and Smoothies

 Next time when you head to Starbucks or Jamba Juice to grab your favorite frappuccino or smoothie, be mindful of what you are putting into your body.
 Many of these drinks contain as much as 3 to 5 times the recommended amount of sugar that you should have in a day.

-6 – Fast Food
+6. Fast Food

-While it may be okay to occasionally make a quick stop to grab a bite at a fast food restaurant or even dine in, it is important to note that many of the foods these places provide are awful for you.
+While it may be okay to occasionally make a quick stop to grab a bite at a fast-food restaurant, such as McDonald’s, or even dine in, it is important to note that many of the foods these places provide are awful for you.
 Fast food plays a large part in the cause of acne and lesions in the skin.